 CEC is indebted to Trustee Sterling Franklin of the Morris S. Smith Foundation for funding CEC’s annual scholarships to Burlingame High School students for three years and underwriting the Student Environmental Internships we offered for the second time this year to high school students who live or attend school in Burlingame.
 Eight high school interns from six different schools investigated sustainability practices, including school transportation, recycling, energy efficiency and solar power.
 This year, Mr. Franklin matched the money raised in our first membership drive.

 After he and CEC Chair Mike McCord graduated from Stanford University in 1968, Mr. Franklin taught geography and American government at a high school in Southern California for several years, then earned a law degree at Loyola Law School in Los Angeles and, later, a master’s degree in public administration from USC.
 He worked for nonprofit groups, practiced law and contributed for many years as both a fundraiser and a donor to university programs and scholarships at USC and Stanford.

 Reading Paul Ehrlich’s book, The Population Bomb, prompted him to join the California and national boards of Zero Population Growth, Inc. Today, he supports family planning projects in Guatemala and Afghanistan and is also committed to working on environmental issues.

-Mr. Franklin has donated $3,000 toward scholarships during the past two years and $5,000 for the new internship program this year.
-He encourages others to donate to CEC and to encourage their friends to do so, which would enable our nonprofit organization to tackle more environmental problems.
+This year, Mr. Franklin matched $10,000 raised by our membership drive.
+He has donated $3,000 toward scholarships during the past three years and $5,000 for the internship program for two years.
+Mr. Franklin encourages others to donate to CEC and to encourage their friends to do so, which would enable our nonprofit organization to tackle more environmental problems.